Rafael becomes post-tropical cyclone over Gulf as it brings life-threatening beach conditions to US coast

-HURRICANE RAFAEL TRACKER: FORECAST CONE, SPAGHETTI PLOTS, MAPS, ALERTS AND MORE
+TROPICAL STORM RAFAEL TRACKER: FORECAST CONE, SPAGHETTI PLOTS, MAPS AND MORE

-Cuba and parts of the western Caribbean no doubt took the brunt of the storm, which brought damaging, hurricane-force winds, flooding rain, and a potentially deadly storm surge.
+Cuba and parts of the western Caribbean, however, have been the hardest hit by the storm, which brought damaging hurricane-force winds, flooding rain and a life-threatening storm surge.

-A weather station in the Casablanca area of Havana reported a wind gust of 93 mph around the time of Rafael's landfall on Wednesday afternoon.
-According to a report from Reuters, Cuba was plunged into darkness due to the impacts of the storm.
+A weather station in the Casablanca area of Havana reported a wind gust of 93 mph around the time Rafael made landfall Wednesday afternoon.
+Due to the storm's impacts, Cuba was plunged into darkness.

 HOW TO WATCH FOX WEATHER